When Moms Get Angry - Anger management tips for moms

 If you are finding yourself feeling very angry or irritable there may be reasons for this.

-• financial or personal stress?
+• Are you experiencing financial or personal stress?
 Being under a lot of stress can affect your moods and your temper.

 • Are you sick or feeling ill?
 Not feeling well can also affect how you respond to family situations.

 • Are you hungry?
-Sometimes not eating can effect your moods.
+Sometimes not eating can affect your moods.

 You may want to evaluate why you are getting angry.
 If you are responding to a physical stressor, you can work on changing your routine.
 Make sure you are getting proper nutrition and adequate sleep.